volkancakil/gbPool/README.md

 		}
 	}

-### Things that you needs to know
+### Things that you need to know
-- This is a personal developed module, the main purpose is to help people get a more statble & anonymous way to gather the data they need.
+- This is a personally developed module, the main purpose is to help people get a more stable & anonymous way to gather the data they need.
-- This package is not for abruptly annoying or even acctack those free proxy providers.
+- This module is not for abruptly annoying or even attack those free proxy providers.
 In contrary, i hope this package can reduce the pressure for them, as this project is more steerable & less request.
-- Please be known this is a personal & indiviual work, some problem may not be answered or solved immediately.
+- Please be known this is a personal & individual work, some problem may not be answered or solved immediately.
 Welcome to contribute!
 - Using this project is on your own responsibility, any consequence is yours.
 - I'm quite a noob in programming, so if you have bug | suggestion, please let me know in the issue.